D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 	caption="Mirai Sequence number check"
 %}

-When Mirai scanner receives a valid TCP SYN+ACK, it then opens a socket using the built-in TCP API so ISN are then managed by the operating system.
+When a Mirai scanner receives a valid TCP SYN+ACK, it opens a socket using the built-in TCP API, so the ISN is managed by the operating system.
-This way, connections kept in memory are only connections to open ports and memory is not wasted with half-opened TCP connections.
+This way, the connections kept in memory are only connections to open ports, and memory is not wasted with half-open TCP connections.

 # Identification